 The problem with this is two-fold: 1) Even brand-new tires can have a blowout (without warning), and 2) The potentially enormous costs and damage from a blowout can’t be calculated in advance.

-We recently read about an RVer who had a blowout on her brand-new motorhome which was NOT overweight.
-She followed all the rules.
-However, a piece of metal flew off of a truck and onto the roadway in front of her and her right front tire hit the metal and blew out.
+We recently read about an RVer who had a blowout on their brand-new motorhome which was NOT overweight.
+They followed all the rules.
+However, a piece of metal flew off of a truck and onto the roadway in front of them and their right front tire hit the metal and blew out.
+They were lucky on that occasion, but they also had an experience they surely never want to repeat… and they now have RettroBands on their two front tires.

-Also, RettroBands are recommended for installation on tires that are no more than 3 years old.
-That makes tire replacement time the perfect time to install them.
+Also, RettroBands are recommended for installation on tires that are no more than 3 years old… making tire replacement time the perfect time to install them.

 Again, RettroBands are a form of insurance.
 And if you’ve ever seen a motorhome experiencing a front-tire blowout, you might agree that the insurance is well worth having.